Apprenticeship Levy

 If you do not have any apprenticeship programmes yet, read about our Foundation, Modern and Graduate Apprenticeship programmes.
 You'll find out how work-based learning can help your organisation's performance and productivity.

-How will it work?
+How is it calculated?

 The levy is set at 0.5% of an employer’s annual wage bill and each employer will receive an allowance of £15,000 per year to offset against the levy.
 This means that although the levy applies to all employers, only employers with a wage bill over £3 million should pay it.